percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 - `tls` -- when `tls.enabled=true`, `tls.secret` must point to a Secret containing the TLS certificates PCSM should use.
 - `expose` -- Service configuration for the PCSM HTTP API.
 Reuses the existing `Expose` struct from `psmdb_types.go` (type, loadBalancerSourceRanges, loadBalancerClass, annotations, labels, traffic policies).
 Defaults to ClusterIP (operator-only access).
 Set `expose.type=LoadBalancer` or `NodePort` to allow monitoring or interacting with PCSM from outside the cluster.
 - `paused` -- when `true` and PCSM is `running`, the controller calls `POST /pause`.
 Setting back to `false` calls `POST /resume`.
 - `finalize` -- one-way switch.
 When set to `true`, the controller calls `POST /finalize` once PCSM is caught up, then transitions `status.state` to `finalized` (terminal).
-Subsequent spec changes other than CR deletion are rejected.
+Once finalized, the controller deletes the PCSM Deployment, Service, and `syncTargetUser` Secret; the ClusterSync CR itself remains as a read-only historical record until the user deletes it.
+Subsequent spec changes other than CR deletion are rejected (see §5.5).

 ### 4.3 Status